isomerpages/moe-sls/_student-user-guide/Assess/Attempt an Audio Response Question.md

 <hr>
 <p><u>Note</u>: To use the Recording feature on iOS devices such as iPhones and iPads, make sure your device is updated to iOS/iPadOS 14.3 and your microphone setting in Safari is switched to "allow" mode.</p>
 <ol>
 <li>From R18, your teacher is able to attach a pre-populated Google File to a Free-Response Question.
-To find out how you can attempt such questions, click here [hyperlink student/Integration/AboutGoogle.html]. </li>
+To find out how you can attempt such questions, click <a target="_blank" href="/student-user-guide/assign/attempt-google-attached-files/">here</a>. </li>
 <li><p>For Audio-Response questions, you would need to allow the browser to access your microphone to start recording.
 Click the text box followed by the <strong>Recording</strong> icon <img style="width:1rem; display: inline;" src="/images/Icons/Audio24.svg"> at the top left to begin attempting the Audio Response question.</p>
 	<p> <u>Note</u>: Each recording can be up to a maximum duration of 10 minutes.</p>
 <p><img src="/images/1Student/As-ARQ.png"></p>